jbadeau/xray-report/README.md

 - What a failure report should look like
 - Auto test creation using X-ray generic test description

-I will soon release a Jira plugin that allows Gauge tests to be viewed in viewed with formatting and syntax highlighting.
+I will soon release a Jira plugin that allows Gauge tests to be viewe with formatting and syntax highlighting.

 Installation
 ------------